 Looking after your property

-Your Tenancy Agreement states that you will be recharged reasonable costs for any damage that you have caused at the end your tenancy.
+Your Tenancy Agreement states that you will be recharged reasonable costs for any damage that you have caused at the end of your tenancy.
 This includes clearing dumped items from communal areas or changing locks because we’ve had to force entry into your property.
 There is also an administrative fee of 15% and any legal bills associated.

 We also expect you to leave your property clear of rubbish when ending a tenancy.